Chapter 2: How to Use the Google Keyword Planner

 STEP #1: ACCESS THE GOOGLE KEYWORD PLANNER

 In order to use the Google Keyword Planner, you’ll need to have a Google Adwords account.
-If you don’t have one already, you can set one up here:
+If you don’t have one already, you can set one up in a few minutes here:

-(Just follow the prompts, enter some basic information about you and your business, and you’re in.)
+(Just follow the prompts, enter some information about you and your business, and you’re in.
+Note: You don’t have to run an active campaign to use the GKP.
+But you’ll need to fully set up an Adwords account).

 Next, login to your Google Adwords account.
 Click on “Tools” from the toolbar and choose “Keyword Planner”: